harsha-commit/microservices-with-java/README.md

-This repository contains the Capstone Hands-on Project from Spring Boot Microservices Course by @DailyCodeBuffer.
+This repository contains the Capstone Hands-on Project for Spring Boot Microservices.